What Safety Equipment Is on an Aircraft?

 Enhanced Emergency Medical Kits (EEMK)

-All flight crewmembers undergo first aid training in case of emergencies, and each aircraft requires an EEMK.
-In addition to bandages, antibiotic ointments and other materials found in home first-aid kits, the Federal Aviation Administration (FAA) requires that EEMKs include specific quantities of other life-saving materials.
+All flight crew members undergo first-aid training in case of emergencies, and each aircraft requires an EEMK.
+In addition to bandages, antibiotic ointments and other materials found in home first-aid kits, the Federal Aviation Administration (FAA) requires that EEMKs include specific quantities of other lifesaving materials.
 These items include medications for pain relief, heart stimulants, inhalers, IV administration kits and a self-inflating resuscitation device.
-If a medical emergency is outside the scope of a flight attendant’s training, any licensed medical provider onboard can use an EEMK to provide care in their place.
+If a medical emergency is outside the scope of a flight crew’s training, any licensed medical provider onboard can use an EEMK to provide care in their place.

 Fire Safety Equipment

 Fires can start within an airplane for many reasons.
-Whether excess oil ignites and results in an engine fire or overheated food items in the galley catch fire, crewmembers can neutralize most aircraft fires with proper airplane safety equipment.
+Whether excess oil ignites and results in an engine fire or overheated food items in the galley catch fire, crew members can neutralize most aircraft fires with proper airplane safety equipment.
+The following fire-related emergency equipment is specially designed for use in aircraft.

 Halon 1211 Fire Extinguishers